How To Install a New Furnace In Canada

 Phase 3: Installation process

 Before starting the installation process, peruse the product instructions and follow them diligently.
-General steps for installing a furnace are as follows:
+The general steps for installing a furnace are as follows:

 - Make the appliance stand on a solid surface to prevent possible accidents

-- After setting the furnace, cut a hole on the side for the filter
+- After setting the furnace, cut a hole in the side for the filter

 - Align the new furnace with the existing plenum and level everything

-- Follow construction codes by manufacturers while making the electrical connections.
+- Follow construction codes by manufacturers while making electrical connections.